suvendujena2001/GyamSys_Training/workarea/anand-talekattu/Week1/Github-basics.md

 ```bash
 git checkout <- branch name ->
 ```
-To create a new branch
+To create a new branch and navigate to it
 ```bash
 git checkout -b <- new branch name ->
 ```